Portugal D7 Visa

 As one of the oldest countries in Europe, Portugal is highly developed with flourishing tourism industry.
 Its stable political environment, comprehensive social welfare system, exceptional infrastructure, and affordable living costs all contribute to an excellent quality of life that those immigrating to Portugal can enjoy.
 The high income opportunities and low tax burdens combined with its famously relaxed lifestyle and world-class beaches accompanied by 300 days of sunshine make Portugal especially attractive to foreign citizens.

-About the Portugal D7 Visa
+About Portugal D7 Visa

 Portugal’s D7 Visa, also known as the Passive Income Visa, invites those who wish to live in Portugal to obtain a residence permit as long as they have enough passive income from pensions, real estate rentals or investments to provide a means of livelihood.
 Although the D7 Visa enables the holder to obtain a residence permit for a period of two years, it can be renewed for successive periods of 3 years.